22 Best Restaurants in South Boston

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

-Just how much has Southie changed since Amhreins first opened?
-Well, the 130-year-old tavern still stands—for now— but it’s just a few steps down Broadway from Boston’s newest Top Chef-run hotspot, Fox & the Knife.
+Just how much has Southie changed since Amrheins first opened?
+Well, the 130-year-old tavern still stands—for now— but it’s just a short walk down Broadway from Boston’s newest Top Chef-run hotspot, Bar Volpe.
 The historic, working-class neighborhood of South Boston is changing by the day with soaring new high rises and moneyed new residents, but the community’s strong sense of identity is ever-present.
 (And luckily, so are all the Irish pubs.)
-Below, check out the best restaurants in South Boston—from the stronghold diners, to the boozy brunch bars, to the late-night haunts.
+Below, check out 22 of the best restaurants in South Boston—from the stronghold diners, to the boozy brunch bars, to the late-night haunts.
 Here’s where to eat in Southie right now.

 This great location was once Southie’s longtime Boston Beer Garden.
-The same owners refreshed the space in 2017 to align with today’s neighborhood needs—which include weekend brunch with booze-infused doughnuts, and creative cuisine like bacon-wrapped Brussels sprouts, “street corn” nachos with salsa roja, and wood-fired pizzas.
+The same owners refreshed the space in 2017 to align with today’s neighborhood needs—which include weekend brunch with booze-infused doughnuts, and creative cuisine like wood-fired cinnamon roll pizza, “street corn” nachos with poblano-corn salsa, and a fried chicken sandwich that’s finished with Japanese-inspired flavors (namely togarashi hot honey and pickled cucumber-daikon slaw).
 The bar program is more advanced now, too, with a solid craft beer selection and cool cocktails like an espresso martini on nitro tap.

 726 E. Broadway, South Boston, 617-307-6480, thebroadwaysouthboston.com.

-The homey decor and soul-warming food at this cozy Polish Triangle restaurant, on the edge of Dorchester, make you feel like your own babushka is making you dinner, whether it’s broiled kiszka (blood sausage) with sweet caramelized onions; Hungarian goulash and house-baked bread; or crisped-up pierogi with a heavenly creamy potato-filled interior.
+The homey decor and soul-warming food at this cozy Polish Triangle restaurant, on the edge of Dorchester, make you feel like your own babushka is making you dinner.
+Whether that dinner is broiled kiszka (blood sausage) with sweet caramelized onions, Hungarian goulash and house-baked bread, or crisped-up pierogi with a heavenly, creamy potato-filled interior—doesn’t matter?

 Fox & the Knife

 James Beard award-winning chef Karen Akunowicz’s bold and soulful ode to the Emilia-Romagna region reimagines Italian simplicity with new classics like fennel panzanella, saffron spaghetti with clams, taleggio-stuffed focaccia, and pizzelle-gelato sandwiches.
 Can’t get a reservation, thanks to the well-deserved hype surrounding the two-time Top Chef competitor’s ownership debut?
-Arrive for aperitivo hour—here in Southie, it starts at 4 p.m.—and dine at the bar once the kitchen opens at 5:30 p.m.
+Arrive for aperitivo hour—which in Southie starts at 4:30 p.m.—and snag a seat at the bar as a walk-in.
+Or, head over to the relatively spacious dining room and bar at Bar Volpe [see above] for more Akunowicz originals.

 615 East Broadway, South Boston, 617-269-1001, grayshall.com.